How to avoid crowds at National Parks: 7 travel hacks

 3. Go early, or late

 If you need to rely on your weekends to travel, don’t despair.
 Another pro tip is just to get yourself into the park really, really early.
 Again, this might be tougher if you’re traveling with kids, but National Park entrance gates are open 24 hours a day, and those queues on Saturday mornings start at around 8 a.m.
-Research the best spots in the park to watch the sunrise, grab a headlamp and get yourself in early and you’ll have no problem finding parking and get the palace to yourself.
+Research the best spots in the park to watch the sunrise, grab one of the best headlamps and get yourself in early and you’ll have no problem finding parking and get the palace to yourself.
 By the time you’re finished with your hike, most people will just be getting started.

 Another variation on this is to go in later, since most people are leaving the park or heading back to their campsites by 4 p.m.
 If you’re visiting in summer when the days are longer, you could do worse than a sunset hike, just make sure you’re prepared with that headlamp.
 You can even take this a step further and visit one of the best National Parks for stargazing for some truly nocturnal adventures with your binoculars.